jharwell/sierra/README.md

    https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts
    https://www.msi.umn.edu/queues

+   You will probably need to change:

+   - The contact email, number of requested nodes, etc. for the PBS script.

 3. Have your .pbs script script reviewed before submission (will likely save you a lot of time fighting with the job submission system).